 This breed-specific formula takes the Maine Coon’s size and energy requirements into account so you can be confident that their nutritional needs are being met.

-Having two very fussy Maine Coon cats, I’ve always found them to give the paws up to this food!
+Having two very fussy Maine Coon cats, I’ve always found them to give their paws up to this food!

 2. ORIJEN® Dry Original Cat Food Premium